 3. Brainstorm a list of what you might share that would appeal to lovers of food, crafts, design, home improvement, do-it-yourself, fashion, art, travel, fitness and the like.
 This is great fun to do with a group, and has the added benefit of educating others within your organization about the benefits of Pinterest.
-That way, hopefully, others will continue to send ideas your way!
+That way, hopefully, others will continue to send some Pinterest ideas your way!

 4. Explore Repinly to see what pins are trending, or go to the Pinterest homepage and click on the “Popular” tab on the left hand side of the header.
 This will take you to all of the most popular pins at the moment.
 Then simply make a list of what you might have that is similar.

 5. Look through your photos and find the compelling images.
 A hug from a volunteer who’s just delivered a meal.
 A smile from a child who’s just received a comforting teddy bear.
 A view of a beautiful landscape on a piece of recently conserved land.

 6. Pin these images onto your own Pinterest boards with a quick, intriguing caption; then link back to more information on your website (one nifty way to do this is to embed the photo on your website page that describes the pertinent program; then pin it directly from your website.
 To make this pinning easy you can simply install a pin-it bookmarklet.
 Users encountering your pinned image will automatically be linked back to your website.
 (If you don’t link to a photo on your website, you can simply add your website page’s URL to your pin description on Pinterest).